dz/chisel/README.md

 	Password:
 	$ sudo pip install jinja2 markdown mdx_smartypants PyRSS2Gen

+To update these packages, you may run the following:

+	$ sudo pip install --upgrade jinja2 markdown mdx_smartypants PyRSS2Gen

 ## Create a site structure on your computer (This is just an example)

 	$ mkdir ~/site